operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 }
 ```

-The reason that the list struct is necessary for this function is because the dynamic client's RESTMapper
-needs to have the custom resource's mappings to work.
-These mappings are created by the kubernetes
-cluster.
-Since the CRD is created as the last step of the framework setup process, it is likely that the
-resource will not be ready by the time the first test starts.
-By providing the custom resource's list
+We pass in the CR List object `memcachedList` as an argument to `AddToFrameworkScheme()` because
-struct, the AddToFrameworkScheme function can verify that the dynamic client has the REST mappings for
+the framework needs to ensure that the dynamic client has the REST mappings to query the API
-your custom resource.
-If the mappings are not yet available, the framework simply waits and attempts again
-1 second later.
-If the mappings are still not available after 5 seconds, the framework assumes something
-went wrong and returns an error.
+server for the CR type.
+The framework will keep polling the API server for the mappings and
+timeout after 5 seconds, returning an error if the mappings were not discovered in that time.

 #### 3. Setup the test context and resources
 The next step is to create a TestCtx for the current test and defer its cleanup function: